mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.
+November 14, 2018
+- Remove /run/nologin from archive machine in backups2 -- need general solution for this nologin issue

 November, 5, 2018
 - Change file-integrity lab default aid.conf to track metadata changes rather than file modification times